-By its nature, security is an interest vested in 'the creditor' in certain property by 'the debtor' over a property in order to satisfy an obligation owed to the creditor by the debtor or some other person.
-Security includes investment stocks and company shares suitable for stock exchange.
-Another legal scholar, Goode also sees security as the right to pay a party from the property of another for the loan given or the benefit derived.
-The above definitions clearly show the two features of the concept of security.
-First, that it could be created by the consensus of the parties and second, it may be created over an interest in the property and not the property itself.
-Some securities are created by the operation of law.
+By its nature, security is an interest vested in 'the creditor' in certain property by 'the debtor' over a property in order to satisfy an obligation owed to the creditor by the debtor or some other person.8 Security includes investment stocks and company shares suitable for stock exchange.9 Another legal scholar, Goode also sees security as the right to pay a party from the property of another for the loan given or the benefit derived.10 The above definitions clearly show the two features of the concept of security.
+First, that it could be created by the consensus of the parties and second, it may be created over an interest in the property and not the property itself.11 Some securities are created by the operation of law.
 These give rise to legal rights over some property.
 In addition, security may be created when the 'res' may be delivered upon the agreement that payments should be made in installments until the whole price is paid.
-In such instances, the service may be enjoyed by the party pending the full payment.
-By contract, a seller may withhold title until the payment of full purchase price and a trust may be made in favour of a party under a credit arrangement.
+In such instances, the service may be enjoyed by the party pending the full payment.12 By contract, a seller may withhold title until the payment.14

 Moreover, security interest has distinctive characteristics which set it apart from other forms of interests.
-These are: the creditor shall be capable of using it in repaying the debt; the debtor's redemptive right over the property when the payment is made and finally, creditor's duty to return the property to the debtor when the purpose of security has been extinguished.
-From the above, it may be argued that security is given to ensure debt repayment.
+These are: the creditor shall be capable of using it in repaying the debt; the debtor's redemptive right over the property when the payment is made and finally, creditor's duty to return the property to the debtor when the purpose of security has been extinguished.15 From the above, it may be argued that security is given to ensure debt repayment.
 Security could be divided into real or personal security.
 Real security is the proprietary right conveyed to the creditor.
-In this, the actual possession of security is primary.
-The personal security assures the creditor of the guarantor's secondary liability, which happens when the principal debtor is unable to fulfill the promise to repay.
-A contract of indemnity, on the other hand, makes the indemnifier primarily liable for the loan, upon the default of the principal debtor.
-Both are useful in commercial transactions.
+In this, the actual possession of security is primary.16 The personal security assures the creditor of the guarantor's secondary liability, which happens when the principal debtor is unable to fulfill the promise to repay.
+A contract of indemnity, on the other hand, makes the indemnifier primarily liable for the loan, upon the default of the principal debtor.17 Both are useful in commercial transactions.